-Seeing the dramatic economic impact of Latinos living in the Phoenix Metro Area and the state of Arizona more broadly, one might be misled to think that this extraordinary impact must be concentrated within a narrow geographic region.
-In fact, the Phoenix Metro Area and the state of Arizona are merely examples of a nationwide phenomenon.
+Seeing the dramatic economic impact of Latinos living in Silicon Valley and the state of California more broadly, one might be misled to think that this extraordinary impact must be concentrated within a narrow geographic region.
+In fact, the dramatic economic contributions of Latinos documented in this report are merely examples of a nationwide phenomenon.